To Blog or not to Blog?

 Set time limits each day for social media engagement or you’ll soon find a whole morning has gone with little to show for it.
 Find a time that suits you best.
 I try to spend half an hour before I start writing in the morning and slightly longer in the evening.
 I plan to adopt a similar attitude to blogging to ensure this doesn’t become yet another thing to eat into my valuable writing time.

-Bloggers all seem to reitirate the importance of having regular content available on your blog/website in order to both draw in new readers and gain a wider audience.
+Bloggers all seem to reiterate the importance of having regular content available on your blog/website in order to draw in new readers and gain a wider audience.
 While that’s true, I’d rather blog when I have something new and interesting to share.
 If you feel pressurised to write a new blog post every week just for the sake of it, the content could end up a bit bland or just a regurgitation of information that’s already been heard before.
 When you’re passionate about a subject and providing something informative or original, readers are more likely to come back for more.

 Which takes me back to my original question: What do I have to blog about?